San Diego Biz Law APC

 You can never please everyone; no matter what position you take, someone will always disagree.
 Some spouses will understand and others won’t.
 In all honesty, a prenuptial agreement is also a good way of finding out if someone is with you for your money.
 Have you ever wondered why it’s most often the poorer spouse who complains about the prenuptial agreement?
 They have nothing to lose.
 This is where it makes sense to leave them something so that they do not feel betrayed.
 Remember, that spouse could end up winning the lottery or having a windfall, so it really protects both of you!
 Spend money on the prenup, not on family court lawyers.

 A prenup does not make a negative statement.
 A prenup is an insurance policy for a rainy day.
 You can also remind your spouse that if things don’t work out, the prenup will save them the headache of divorce court.
 Even if the spouse is not paying for it, he or she will not enjoy this skin-tearing, ruthless event.
 Divorce court is no fun for either party.
 Additionally, a prenup allows you the benefit of being more generous with your spouse.
-You will not have to worry that if you spoil him or her that you will be setting up a pattern for which you will be financially punished should the marriage end.

 A Prenup Is Not A Weapon